paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

 project, potentially making it hard to contribute and maintain.

 ## Unresolved Questions and Bikeshedding (Optional)
-- Who is going to pay for the GCP buckets?
+- Who is going to pay for the buckets?